Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment: Subjective-Aligned Text-to-Video Dataset

 To guarantee the diversity of the dataset, the prompts used for T2V generation should cover as many aspects as possible.
 Following~\cite{xu2024imagereward}, we use the same graph-based algorithm from~\cite{su2022selective} for prompt selection.
 We first randomly sample 1 million prompts from WebVid-10M~\cite{Bain21}, which contains 10 million video-text pairs scraped from the stock footage sites.
 Each prompt is encoded to a vector representation by Sentence-BERT~\cite{reimers2019sentence}.
 The graph-based algorithm integrates them into $k$ groups according to cosine distance. $k$ is a hyper-parameter and we set $k=100$, resulting roughly 10,000 prompts in each group.
 Finally, we randomly sample 10 prompts in each group, forming the 1,000 prompts in T2VQA-DB.
 Fig.~\ref{fig:wordcloud} shows the word cloud of the collected prompts.

-\subsection{Video Generation}
+\subsubsection{Video Generation.}

 We use in total 9 different models for video generation, including Text2Video-Zero~\cite{khachatryan2023text2video}, AnimateDiff~\cite{guo2023animatediff}, Tune-a-video~\cite{wu2023tune}, VidRD~\cite{gu2023reuse}, VideoFusion~\cite{luo2023videofusion}, ModelScope~\cite{wang2023modelscope}, LVDM~\cite{he2022latent}, Show-1~\cite{zhang2023show}, and LaVie~\cite{wang2023lavie}.
 For Tune-a-video, we utilize two different pre-trained weights, resulting in a total of 10 models for generation.
 Compared to other T2V datasets, we utilize current advanced T2V generation models as much as possible, making T2VQA-DB more representative.
 Since the default resolution, video length, and frame rate are different in each model, we unify the video format as $512\times512$, 16 frames, and 4fps.
-We end up generating 10,000 text-generated videos.